Emamatcyber90/frederic-hemberger.de/src/articles/2014-05-02-track-calls-to-your-nodejs-api-with-piwik.md

 ```

-Of cause you can do more than only tracking simple URLs: All parameters offered by [Piwik’s Tracking HTTP API Reference](http://developer.piwik.org/api-reference/tracking-api) are supported, this also includes custom variables.
+Of course you can do more than only tracking simple URLs: All parameters offered by [Piwik’s Tracking HTTP API Reference](http://developer.piwik.org/api-reference/tracking-api) are supported, this also includes custom variables.
 During Piwik API calls, those are referenced as JSON string, so for better readability, you should use `JSON.stringify({})` instead of manual encoding.

 ```javascript
 piwik.track({